Bleeding gums and dental bleeding

 - Keep this pad in place for 30 minutes without removing it.
 Check to see if the bleeding has stopped.
 If not, repeat the process.
 Keep the pad in place until you are seen by a dentist.

 - Do not rinse your mouth or put your fingers in your mouth.

 - If you are in pain, get advice on pain relief medicines you can take.

-- If you smoke, try to cut down or quit as it may irritate your mouth.
+- Smoking may irritate your mouth.
+If you smoke, try to cut down or quit.

-Follow any advice you received from your dentist regarding rinsing your mouth and eating and drinking after dental procedures.
+Follow any advice you received from your dentist about rinsing your mouth and eating and drinking after dental procedures.

 Learn more here about the development and quality assurance of healthdirect content.